Queen Inwon: Later life

 During King Yeongjo’s reign, the Queen Dowager received filial piety from her adopted son and his wife, Queen Jeongseong.

 On 3 April 1757, her adoptive daughter-in-law Queen Jeongseong had died at the age of 64 within Changdeok Palace.

-A month later, the Queen Dowager later died on 3 May 1757 in the thirty-third year reign of King Yeongjo at Changdeok Palace, aged 69.
+About a month later, the Queen Dowager also died on 13 May 1757 in the thirty-third year reign of King Yeongjo at Changdeok Palace, aged 69.
 She is buried in Myeongreung in Goyang city, Gyeonggi Province, near the tombs of King Sukjong and his second queen consort, Queen Inhyeon.

-She was posthumously honored as Queen Inwon (인원왕후, 仁元王后).
+She was posthumously honored as Queen Inwon (인원왕후; 仁元王后).
+The king later remarried to a young noble girl from her family clan, later posthumously honored as Queen Jeongsun, in 1759 after the mourning period ended.

-King Yeongjo’s son, Crown Prince Sado, from Royal Consort Yeong, had been said to have grieved immensely; causing his mental illness to worsen.
+King Yeongjo’s son, Crown Prince Sado, from Royal Noble Consort Yeong, had been said to have grieved immensely which caused his mental illness to worsen.
 This was because the crown prince was close to his legal grandmother, Queen Inwon, and legal mother, Queen Jeongseong.

-His actions eventually caused him to die in a rice chest in 1762; five years after the queen's death.
+His actions eventually caused him to die in a rice chest in 1762; five years after both of the queen's death.